HSorensen/antlr4/README.md

 The current version is very much WIP and focuses on Java target platform.
 If you use this fork, expect things to break until the interface has solidified.

+Once the inclusion of files work properly it is possible to add support for macro expansion as well by using same concept.

 ### Background
 #### ~~version 1: a hasty hack~~
 * ~~[rfc v1 issue #305](https://github.com/antlr/antlr4/issues/305)~~